 The death of her husband never deterred Marina, and she continued to be one of the most hard-working members of the Royal Family.
 During the Second World War, she trained as a nurse for three months under the pseudonym “Sister Kay,” rendering service as a civil nurse reserve.
 In July 1968, Princess Marina spent several days in the hospital, where it was discovered that she was suffering from an inoperable brain tumour.
 A month later, she died at her home at Kensington Palace, surrounded by her children and her sister.

 The Times praised Princess Marina, Duchess of Kent for her “warm-hearted and generous nature.
 She was a very loyal friend and a delightful companion, always full of interest and humour, with natural dignity but no self-consciousness of her rank.”
-A well-deserved praise for Britain’s last foreign princess.
+Well-deserved praise for Britain’s last foreign princess.